collinsyaotse/crypto_price_prediction/README.md

 Data

-The dataset used for training and testing the model will be sourced from kaggle.
+The dataset used for training and testing the model was sourced from kaggle "mianbilal12/bitcoin-historical-data".
 The dataset will include historical data for Bitcoin, encompassing features like:

 Open Price: The price at the beginning of the trading day.
 High Price: The highest price reached during the trading day.